 But I did want people to need me.
 I felt this very much with my father, Barney Rosen, whom I wanted to see as needing me more than anyone, including, I am sorry to say, my mother.
 Meanwhile, I felt I should be able to take or leave him, and it made him furious.
 I felt that admitting I needed a person was an unbearable humiliation.
 This is the complete antithesis of love, which Aesthetic Realism defines as “proud need.”
 When a woman cares for a man, she feels she is proudly asserting herself in yielding to the meaning a man has for her, in saying: “I need you to be myself, because you stand for the world I was born to like.”

-I am so glad be learning what real love is, and what in me interferes with it, in my marriage to Alan Shapiro—jazz pianist and music teacher, whom I respect very much.
+I am so glad be learning what real love is, and what interferes with it, in my marriage to Alan Shapiro—jazz pianist and music teacher, whom I respect very much.
 When we first began speaking, I said in an Aesthetic Realism class that I was afraid of how much feeling I could have for him, and Ellen Reiss asked “Is it good or bad news that a person can have meaning for you?”
 I said “good news,” but sounded like I didn’t believe it for a minute.
 Ms. Reiss asked, “How much do you want Mr. Shapiro to be useful to you?
 Are you scared of it?”
 I said Yes, and she asked, “Do you think it’s a fear of having more respect?”

 It was.
 In my conceit, I thought I should benefit and instruct him, not get usefulness from him.
 Fortunately, he objected, pointing out, for instance, with humor, that I sometimes used a patronizing “schoolmarm” voice when I asked him questions about himself, while I tried to edit and arrange very carefully anything I said about myself.
 I saw it was true, and I felt very relieved.
 I am happy to say, Alan Shapiro wants to be a deep, critical friend.
 I’m proud to need his keen perception, his humor, and I’m grateful we’re both studying what it means to use each other to like the world.